redVi/guess-melody/README.md

 # guess-melody

-Game "guess melody".
+Game [guess melody](https://redvi.github.io/guess-melody/).
 You need to answer all songs or artists.

 ## Project setup
 ```
 npm install
 npm run serve
-npm run test
 ```

 ### Compiles and minifies for production